 Home Sweet Home?
-Not if the Air Quality Is Bad
+Not if the Air Quality is Bad

-If you suffer from asthma, allergies or other problems and stay indoors to avoid outdoor contaminants that can exacerbate those conditions, you need to know that the air you breathe inside your home can have just as negative an effect as the air outside it.
+If you suffer from asthma, allergies or other problems and stay indoors to avoid outdoor contaminants that can worsen those conditions, you need to know that the air you breathe inside your home can have just as negative an effect as the air outside it.
 Many people realize this on their own when they notice that their symptoms don't seem to be alleviated by staying inside, but that in many cases they actually worsen.
 If your home can't be a clean air sanctuary, though, where can one possibly turn?

-What Are You Exposed To with Indoor Air?
+What Are You Exposed To With Indoor Air?

-Amazingly, up to eighty percent of indoor pollutants consist of dead skin cells; these are obviously inhaled and pass through the respiratory system of people inside a home.
+Amazingly, up to eighty percent of indoor airborne pollutants consist of dead skin cells; these are obviously inhaled and pass through the respiratory system of people inside a home.
 As if that wasn't bad enough, those dead skin cells are truly just the tip of the proverbial iceberg in terms of what else is floating around in your house.
 Some of the more alarming statistics that are known about indoor air include:

 - One ounce of dust can contain up to 42,000 dust mites; a 1,500 square foot home can produce forty pounds of dust containing over 15 different species of dust mite.